-In short drivers without acquired rights that want to drive professionally to earn money must pass modules 1, 1a, 2, 3 and 4, drivers with acquired rights need only pass modules 1, 1a and 3, but must ensure they have completed their Driver CPC Periodic Training qualification.
+In short drivers without acquired rights that want to drive professionally to earn money must pass modules 1, 1a, 2, 3a, 3b and 4, drivers with acquired rights need only pass modules 1, 1a and 3a & 3b, but must ensure they have completed their Driver CPC Periodic Training qualification.

-Free of charge we can supply you with all the study materials you need to become a LGV driver including interactive DVSA theory (CD rom) & DSA Hazard perception test guide’s (DVD), DVSA books, study guides, application forms and materials (Note: a deposit of £40.00 is required and can be deducted from the cost of your practical training when booked), also at your request we can make all the necessary arrangements required including; booking your Medical, Theory test, Hazard perception test, Driver CPC Case Study theory test, Practical Driving test and Practical Driver CPC Vocational licence test.
+We are able to direct you as to where you can obtain study material that you will need to become a LGV driver, also at your request we can make all the necessary arrangements required including; booking your Medical, Theory test, Hazard perception test, Driver CPC Case Study theory test, Practical Driving tests and Practical Driver CPC Vocational licence test.

 To apply for lorry provisional entitlements complete form D2 and DVLA medical report form D4.
 The D4 form has to be completed by a registered medical practitioner.
-Some GPs will do this (usually for a charge), or you can use a private firm specialising in drivers’ medical examinations, or if you prefer we can arrange a medical for you from £58.00 including VAT.
-We use: www.driversmedicals.com you can telephone them on their booking line: 01454 317436.
-Medicals are available in Stoke-
+Some GPs will do this (usually for a charge), or you can use a private firm specialising in drivers’ medical examinations, or if you prefer we can arrange a medical for you.
+Prices range from £50.00 onwards including VAT.

 Before your practical LGV driver training can commence, you will need to study for and successfully pass the Theory and the Hazard Perception Tests (Module 1 & 1a).
 The theory test comprises of 100 multiple-